aruncs31s/Iot_based_smart_energy_management_system/Obsidian_Notes/Solar Tracking/Solar Tracking.md

 - [ ] 3D print the model

 #### Introduction
-*Adjust the pannel position according to available sunligh using Servo motor*
+*Adjust the panel position according to available sunlight using Servo motor*

 #working
 [[LDR Sensor]]